8Ball & MJG

-8Ball & MJG is an American hip hop duo from Memphis, Tennessee.
+8Ball & MJG is an American hip hop duo from Orange Mound, Memphis, Tennessee.
 They met at Ridgeway Middle School in 1984.
 In 1993, the duo released their debut album Comin' Out Hard.
 They went on to release On the Outside Looking In (1994), On Top of the World (1995), In Our Lifetime (1999), Space Age 4 Eva (2000), Living Legends (2004), Ridin High (2007) and Ten Toes Down (2010).

 Career

 8Ball & MJG first appeared on the rap scene with their underground 1991 album Listen to the Lyrics.
-In 1993, they released the successful album Comin' Out Hard.
-Their subsequent albums in the 1990s, including 1994's On the Outside Looking In, and 1995's On Top of the World cemented their status as some of the South's best rappers.
+In 1993, they released the more commercially-successful album Comin' Out Hard.
+Their subsequent albums in the 1990s, including 1994's On the Outside Looking In, and 1995's On Top of the World helped cement their status as undisputed icons of the South's budding mainstream rap scene.
 On Top of the World was particularly successful, peaking at #8 on the Billboard 200 and being certified gold.
-It also contained the song "Space Age Pimpin'", which was 8Ball & MJG's first single to chart, reaching #58 on the Hot R&B/Hip-Hop Singles & Tracks chart and #22 on the Hot Rap Singles chart.
-After those albums, both 8Ball & MJG released solo albums, first MJG's No More Glory in 1997 and then 8Ball's Lost in 1998.
+It contained the song "Space Age Pimpin'", which was 8Ball & MJG's first single to chart, reaching #58 on the Hot R&B/Hip-Hop Singles & Tracks chart and #22 on the Hot Rap Singles chart.
+After those albums, both 8Ball & MJG each released solo attempts, the first of which was MJG's No More Glory in 1997, followed by 8Ball's Lost in 1998.
 They reunited in 1999 to release their fourth album as a group, titled In Our Lifetime.
 One year later in 2000, they released their fifth group album entitled Space Age 4 Eva.

 In 1996, they appeared on the Red Hot Organization's compilation CD, America Is Dying Slowly, alongside Biz Markie, Wu-Tang Clan, and Fat Joe, among many other prominent hip hop artists.
 The CD, meant to raise awareness of the AIDS epidemic among African American men, was heralded as "a masterpiece" by the magazine The Source.
 In the early 2000s, they would sign with Sean Combs' Bad Boy Records.
 They already had some experience with the label, being featured on the song "The Player Way" from Bad Boy rapper Mase's 1997 album Harlem World.
 Their first album for Bad Boy Records, Living Legends, came out in 2004 and was certified gold by the Recording Industry Association of America.
 Their second album on Bad Boy Records was titled Ridin High and was released in March 2007.